KEggensperger/keggensperger.github.io/_teaching/2025-winter-seminar.md

 In this seminar, we will explore the evolving landscape of ML for tabular data, with a special focus on predictive tasks and the rise of foundation models.
 We will read and discuss recent research papers and critically examine approaches.
 As I am new to the department, I am especially excited to use this seminar to dive into an active research area and get to know many of you.

-*Interested in a teaser?* Check out this position paper on why we need more tabular foundation models: https://proceedings.mlr.press/v235/van-breugel24a.html
+*Interested in a teaser?* Check out this [position paper on why we need more tabular foundation models](https://proceedings.mlr.press/v235/van-breugel24a.html)

 | Course Title  | Tabular Machine Learning                                                           |
 |---------------|------------------------------------------------------------------------------------|